jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * Registered reinstatements
 * Search by works reference number, permit reference number or road/street
     * Partial search compatible - Street Manager will return results that contain the search term and does not need the full reference or street.
-* Search and filtering may be used in combination.
+* Search and filtering functionality may be used in combination.

 _(Previously section 17.1 in Business rules v0.1 draft)_

-### Exporting records

-* Export functionality is available on the following list pages:
-    * Permit applications
-    * Change requests
-    * Works records
-    * PAAs to progress
-    * Forward plans
-    * Fixed penalty notices (FPN)
-    * Inspections
-    * Registered reinstatements (coming soon)
-    * Comments (coming soon)

 ### Advanced filtering